 Director George Cukor gave the 1954 remake a deeper emotional darkness and grittiness.
 Society had changed since Wellman's original 1937 version, attitudes had changed, and Cukor gave it a tone of the times.
 He also gave the film a specific production design color motif, rich and symbolic, that seems to have influenced Cooper's remake.
 For Cukor's A STAR IS BORN, Sam Leavitt was cinematographer.
 George Hoynigen-Huene was the special color design advisor.

 As the non-famous bandsinger, Esther Blodgett (Judy Garland) is wearing or in front of blue.
 That seems to become the color of the non-famous performer.
 Norman Maine, the actor, finds her in an after hours club with the band.
-The joint is closed and their having a jam session.
+The joint is closed and the band is having a jam session.
 Esther sings "The Man That Got Away" and, as she sings, there's a rose blush color behind her.
 In that number, we see what Norman Maine sees -- she has star quality.
 She's galvanizing and majestic and full of feeling.
 She's a great singer.
 And she doesn't realize it.